simpletext-madics/2023/clef/program.md

         * Complete the current setup in 2024, new data/tasks/setup in 2025 (e.g. moving to [ArXiv](https://arxiv.org/)?)
         * Focus on relevance and text complexity, credibility, topic profiles in Task 1.
         * Focus on explaining and contextualizing complex concepts in Task 2.
-        * Focus on sentence level and paragraph level text simplification in Task 3.
+        * Focus on sentence-level and paragraph-level text simplification in Task 3.
         * Add a new filtering/routing Task 4 tracking the state-of-the-art in AI topics in 2024.

 ## Thursday 21th September